Senior Research Analyst

 The stark disparities in cottage food laws and the lack of evidence of threats to public safety in lightly regulated states suggest many of these regulations are unnecessary.
 At the same time, cottage food businesses promote greater financial well-being and independence for their owners.
 Legislatures could spur greater entrepreneurial activity if they would simply get out of the way.
 They can do so without sacrificing public safety in the following ways.

-Results presented here suggest a link between entrepreneurial activity and the freedom to produce different types of foods.
+Results presented here suggest a link between entrepreneurial activity in rural communities and the freedom to produce different types of foods.
 To expand this freedom—and promote entrepreneurship—states should allow the virtually unrestricted sale of all non-potentially hazardous cottage foods, including baked goods, high-acid canned goods like jams and pickles, popcorn, chocolates, syrups, and honeys.

 States should also consider allowing the sale of homemade foods requiring refrigeration.
 One approach is to adopt a multi-tiered regulatory scheme.
 Under such a scheme, producers could sell a wider variety of foods provided they complete food safety training or agree to home sanitation inspections—two regulations this study has found are not particularly burdensome for cottage food producers.
 A multi-tiered scheme can help assuage any concerns over food safety without overly burdening producers whose products pose less of a risk.
 Such schemes are already in use in Iowa, Ohio, Oregon and Virginia,64 and so far there appear to be no reports of foodborne illness outbreaks.